 The author is British and lives in London.
 He is married to Mrs MaryAnne Wiseman, née Shiozawa, a chiropractor formerly practising in Manhattan, and now practising in Streatham.
 They have three children, Sophia, Maximilian, and Anastasia, born in 2006, 2009, and 2011.

-A co-author and I are attempting to make a list of every vintage port ever made (‘declared’), starting from the beginning in the late eighteeth century.
-Alas, official pre-World War II and nineteenth-century records are incomplete, so we are also looking at other sources.
+I am attempting to make a list of every vintage port ever made (‘declared’), starting from the beginning in the late eighteeth century.
+Alas, official pre-World War II and nineteenth-century records are incomplete, so am also looking at other sources.
 It might be that some readers of jdawiseman.com possess (copies of) cellar books, menus, wine-merchant lists or invoices, diaries, correspondence, or other papers mentioning particular vintage ports.
 Please, if that’s you, contact me.
-We promise to handle archives gently.
+Archives will be handled gently.